CalciferZh/C--/README.md

-# C--
+# c--

-C-- is a plastic compiler for simple C grammar, using Flex and LLVM.
+c-- is a plastic compiler for simple C grammar, using Flex and LLVM.

 ## Build C--